Places to stay in Avignon and the City of the Popes

 The surroundings of Avignon offer a wide variety of activities combining heritage, nature and the discovery of Provençal villages:

-- Discover the Palais des Papes and the Pont d’Avignon
+- Discover the Palais des Papes, the Pont d’Avignon and the Jardin du Rocher des Doms

 - Explore the villages of the Luberon such as Gordes, Roussillon or Bonnieux